fadi-zaghdoud/fadi-zaghdoud/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-✨  I’m currently studying on ESPRIT
+<p>✨ I’m currently studying at ESPRIT</p>

-🌐 Crafting seamless web experiences with HTML, CSS, and JavaScript.
+<p>🌐 Crafting seamless web experiences with HTML, CSS, and JavaScript.</p>
-⚛️ Diving into modern frameworks like React and Angular to build interactive applications.
+<p>⚛️ Diving into modern frameworks like React and Angular to build interactive applications.</p>
-🐍 Mastering Python and Java to unlock the potential of software development.
+<p>🐍 Mastering Python and Java to unlock the potential of software development.</p>

 <h3 align="center">A passionate frontend developer from India</h3>